 1 Credit.
-The knowledge and skills students acquire come together in Engineering Design and Development as they identify an issue and then research, design, and test a solution, ultimately presenting their solution to a panel of engineers.
-Students apply the professional skills they have developed to document a design process to standards, completing Engineering Design and Development ready to take on any post-secondary program or career.
+The knowledge and skills students acquire in Introduction to Studio Design come together in Engineering Design and Development as they identify an issue and then research, design, and test a solution, ultimately presenting their solution to peers and professionals.
+Students complete the purposeful application of engineering principles and relevant STEM concepts necessary for the successful completion of projects.
+Students develop engineering habits of mind and 21st-century skills as they use the principles of design and design software and technology to create products that help address a real-world problem.
 Required for Engineering endorsement.
-Prerequisite: Principles of Engineering.
+Prerequisite: Intro to Engineering or Introduction to Design Studio: Engineering.